Frequently Asked Questions about the Global Leadership Fellows Programme

 How many Global Leadership Fellows are currently working at the World Economic Forum?

 There are currently some 70 Fellows enrolled in the programme.
-Since 2005, approximately 100 Fellows have graduated from the programme.
+Since 2005, over 100 Fellows have graduated from the programme.

 Where will I be based?

 The Global Leadership Fellows Programme is based in Geneva, Switzerland.
 Your job assignment will generally be in Geneva or, exceptionally, in our New York or Beijing offices.